Simultaneous resolution of singularities in the Nash category: finiteness and effectiveness: Real spectrum, Families of Nash functions

 \begin{enumerate}[(i)] \item Assume that there is a semialgebraic subset $S\subset R^s$ with $\alpha\in \widetilde{S}$ such that for all $t\in S,$ $N_{1t}$ and $N_{2t}$ are closed Nash submanifolds of $M_t$ with only normal crossings.
-For $t\in S,$ note that $N_{1t}$ and $N_{2t}$ have only normal crossings is equivalent to saying that for any $x\in N_{1t}\cap N_{2t},$ the codimension of $T_xN_{1t}\cap T_xN_{2t}$ is equals to sum of the codimensions of $T_xN_{1t}$ and $T_xN_{2t}$which can be expressed by a first order formula of the theory of real closed fields.
+For $t\in S,$ note that $N_{1t}$ and $N_{2t}$ have only normal crossings is equivalent to saying that for any $x\in N_{1t}\cap N_{2t},$ the codimension of $T_xN_{1t}\cap T_xN_{2t}$ is the sum of the codimensions of $T_xN_{1t}$ and $T_xN_{2t}$which can be expressed by a first order formula of the theory of real closed fields.
 In fact, being a tangent vector at $x$ and the linear independence of vectors can be expressed into a first order formula of the theory of real closed fields.
-It follows that $N_{1\alpha}$ and $N_{2\alpha}$ have only normal crossings. \item Using the first part of the proof and Theorem \ref{submersion}, we deduce that there exists a Nash submanifold $Q\subset R^s$, with $\alpha \in \widetilde{Q}$ such that $N_{1Q}$ and $N_{2Q}$ have only normal crossings and the projections $N_{1Q}\rightarrow Q,$ $N_{2Q}\rightarrow Q$ and $N_{1Q}\cap N_{2Q}\rightarrow Q$ are Nash submersions.
-This completes the proof. \end{enumerate} \end{proof} \begin{remark} {\rm One can easily verify the Lemma \ref{croisement normaux} in general case with an arbitrary finite number of Nash submanifolds.} \end{remark}
+It follows that $N_{1\alpha}$ and $N_{2\alpha}$ have only normal crossings. \item One first application of Theorem \ref{submersion} gives $Q$ such that $N_{1Q}$ and $N_{2Q}$ are closed Nash submanifolds of $M_Q$ and the projections $N_{1Q}\rightarrow $Q and $N_{2Q}\rightarrow Q$ are submersions.
+Then by the first order description of normal crossings given above, shrinking $Q$ we can make $N_{1Q}$ and $N_{2Q}$ normal crossings.
+But then $N_{1Q}\cap N_{2Q}$ is a closed submanifold, and again by Theorem \ref{submersion} we can shrink Q to make $N_{1Q} \cap N_{2Q} \rightarrow Q$ a submersion.
+This completes the proof. \end{enumerate} \end{proof} \begin{remark} {\rm One can easily verify Lemma \ref{croisement normaux} in general case with an arbitrary finite number of Nash submanifolds.} \end{remark}